lizchu413/anlp_f24_p3/README.md

 Goal: Numbers that meet or exceeds the previously reported results.
 A comprehensive analysis of the results, and forward-looking plans for further development.

-Note Table 3 in the paper: we attempt to reproduce the ACW + ACW-descramble row
+Note Table 2 in the paper: we attempt to reproduce the very last row (ACW + ACW-descramble)

 ## Setup Instructions